Can a Felon Get Life Insurance? What You Should Know

 Fully underwritten term life policies require at least five years post-discharge before approval at standard rates at many insurers.
 For violent felonies, many insurers extend that look-back period to 10 years; thresholds vary by insurer and underwriting guide.

-People who are currently incarcerated or on active parole are declined outright by the majority of traditional insurers.
+Traditional insurers decline most applicants who are currently incarcerated or on active parole.
 Standard underwriting requires a full medical and background review.
-Simplified issue asks limited background questions.
-Guaranteed issue skips both, which limits coverage amounts and raises premiums.
+Simplified issue narrows it to limited background questions.
+Guaranteed issue skips both, which means lower coverage amounts and higher premiums.

 What Changes When You Have a Felony Record